 Community Outreach & Development Coordinator krista[at]megaphonemagazine[dot]com

 Krista Butler is responsible for Megaphone's supporter and donor development and organizing fundraising events.
 Krista holds a degree in both Psychology and Environmental Studies, with a background in health research and non-profit program development as well as frontline support work for those struggling with homelessness and addiction.
 She is passionate about spiritual health, social equity, and building community.
-In her spare time, Krista is working toward certification in trauma sensitive yoga teacher training.
+In her spare time, Krista is a trauma sensitive yoga teacher and end-of-life doula.

 Vendor Coordinator priyanka[at]megaphonemagazine[dot]com

 Priyanka Roy oversees the vendor program in Vancouver and Victoria.
 With degrees in both Architecture and Urban planning, Priyanka has done research and program development work with various non-profits in Vancouver.
 Being an ardent advocate for local economic development and social justice, she is thrilled to be a part of the Megaphone team.
 She loves photography, indian classical music, long walks, and bike rides.